vuejs/vuefire/docs/guide/realtime-data.md

 ## TypeScript

-Usually, the different composables accept a generic to enforce the type of the documents:
+To enforce a type, you only need to pass a generic type when using the different composables functions:

 <FirebaseExample>